Colbeigh/Major-Project/README.md

 Last Updated: 2024-10-21 by Nicole Wilson &lt;n.wilson@uleth.ca&gt;

 Notes:
+[Todd Across The Mountain] Player and NPC
+[Nikita Evtushenko]Enviorment and KeyForTrain
+[Colby Hanna] Game and Interaction and Inventory and Items Inside of the UML [Jem Pineda] Puzzle and PuzzelneedingItem

+Everyone also Contributed to the Class Descriptions in the Large Project Document.

 * The Makefile and .gitlab-ci.yml files are set up to run on Ubuntu.
 * The .gitlab-ci.yml file uses the targets in the Makefile.